Wayne Bridge: Chelsea

-2005–06 season

 For the 2005–06 season, Chelsea signed Spanish left-back Asier del Horno and Bridge faced a challenge to get back into the side when he recovered from the injury that kept him out of the team in the latter stages of the 2004–05 campaign.
 He only made two appearances for Chelsea that season, both in domestic cup games.
 These limited first team opportunities saw him join Fulham on loan on 19 January 2006.
 He made his debut in a 2–1 defeat to West Ham United at Upton Park.
 The move seemed to benefit him as he managed to secure his place in the 2006 World Cup English squad for the tournament in Germany.
 Chelsea won the Premier League again, but Bridge was not eligible for a medal this time as he had not made a single league appearance for them all season.

-2006–07 season

 Bridge's main competition for the Chelsea left back position then came from fellow England international left back Ashley Cole.
 Bridge played the full match in Chelsea's 3–0 victory over Manchester City on the opening day of the 2006–07 Premier League season, providing a telling cross for the third goal, scored by a header from Didier Drogba.
 His strong early season form, however, was not enough to hold down the left-back position, with Mourinho preferring Ashley Cole in most games.
 Following Cole's injury in the 3–0 Premier League win against Blackburn Rovers early in 2007, Bridge became Chelsea's natural choice for left-back.

 Bridge featured in attack for an injury struck Chelsea side against League Two side Wycombe Wanderers in the 2007 semi-final 1st leg League Cup match, scoring one goal in the process.

 Bridge finished the 2006–07 season with two cup final winner's medals after playing in both the League Cup Final against Arsenal in a 2–1 win and in the FA Cup Final against Manchester United in a 1–0 victory.

-2007–08 season

 Bridge played his third cup final for Chelsea in just over two years in the 2–1 loss in the 2008 League Cup Final against Tottenham Hotspur.
 Bridge was adjudged to have handled the ball in the penalty area and Tottenham were awarded a penalty from which they scored, going on to win 2–1 after extra-time.

-2008–09 season

 In the League Cup fourth round tie against Burnley in the 2008–09 season, Bridge wore the captain's armband in the absence of John Terry and Frank Lampard, but the Blues lost on penalties.